Hormonal Therapy: Managing Side Effects in Women

 Nausea and vomiting

 This side effect is less common with hormonal therapy than it is with chemotherapy.
 Nausea often goes away on its own.
-Women can help manage symptoms by eating bland foods, such as crackers, toast, and cereal, and drinking lots of fluids–6 to 8 glasses of liquids daily, such as water, broth, or Gatorade.
-The doctor or nurse may recommend antinausea medications or antianxiety medications that prevent or treat nausea or vomiting.
+Women can help manage symptoms by eating bland foods, such as crackers, toast, and cereal, and drinking lots of fluids–-6 to 8 glasses of liquids daily, such as water, broth, or electrolyte solutions.
+The doctor or nurse may recommend antinausea medicines or antianxiety medications that prevent or treat nausea or vomiting.
 If dehydration occurs, intravenous fluids may be needed.

 Diarrhea is a less common side effect of hormone therapy.
 Dietary measures, such as eating a bland diet and avoiding foods such as dairy products and spicy foods, can help reduce symptoms.
-Medications, such as loperamide (Imodium) and diphenoxylate (Lomotil), can be used to treat diarrhea.
+Medicines such as loperamide and diphenoxylate can be used to treat diarrhea.

 A daily exercise routine of 20 to 30 minutes per day and a weight management program can be helpful.
 Eating foods low in fat, such as fruits and vegetables, is a good idea.